 Try also to use as little force as possible when hitting the mouse and keyboard.
 And keep your hands warm – my never ending challenge.

-Repetitive stress injuries don’t happen just in the hands and wrists, but also in the neck and shoulders.
+Repetitive stress injuries don’t happen just in the hands and wrists, but also in the neck and shoulders, or in my case, in the upper arm.
 That is one more reason to take those breaks, roll the shoulders, stretch the arms in all directions and make sure to have good posture.

 One of the things I notice when I am in flow, whether writing or doing anything else, is that I want something quick to eat.
 I don’t want to spend ten minutes making a salad.
 I want to be back writing within seconds.
 The easy things to grab are usually the worst things to eat.